 Okay, they don’t ALL have to be big and heavy questions.
 There are some practical questions we can ask, too:

 - How much space of my very valuable real estate and storage space am I willing to allocate to “items that don’t have a function, but only serve to generate memories when I revisit them”?
-Can I set a limit to the space, and then prioritize what goes into that space?
+Can I set a limit to the space it takes, and then prioritize what goes into that space?

 - Can I rank importance among them?
 Set up 3 piles, and rank what goes in each: